Rjsa210/techBlog1/Instructions/HerokuGuide.md

 6. Ensure your web server is starting with a dynamic port.

-   * For an express app, the code for this would look like:
+   * For an express app, the code for this would look like:git ad

    ```js
    var PORT = process.env.PORT || 3001;